How to Maintain and Support Healthcare Software

-- Once the project has been executed, identify which specialists will be enough for further maintenance and support.
+- Once the project has been executed, identify which specialists will be enough for further maintenance and support of healthcare software.
 Make sure to scale your team down correctly.

 - Decide upon the best schedule for IT specialists and developers to perform necessary maintenance tasks on your system.
 This way, no serious inconvenience will be caused to medical staff using the software during their peak working hours.